 Their lessons are primarily audio-based and structured similar to a podcast.
 Typically, a pair of hosts will listen to a dialogue in Italian and discuss it, explaining key vocabulary, grammar, and cultural context.
 There are also grammar notes, flashcards, and a bunch of other tools available on their platform.

 ItalianPod101 has been around for a long time.
-Some of the content is excellent while some of it isn’t great.
-It’s also not a course where you can just follow it from one lesson to the next as most of the lessons aren’t connected.
+Some of its content is excellent, some of it isn’t great.
+It’s also not a progressive course, meaning lessons are disconnected from one another.

-There are lessons for beginners, intermediate, and advanced level students.
-However, the majority of the content is at the beginner level.
+There are lessons for learners of all levels, but the majority of content is at the beginner level.
 Review.

-Included in the resources are a ton of grammar lessons and online exercises to check your understanding.
+Included in the resources are a ton of grammar lessons and online exercises you can use to check your understanding.
 There are also listening exercises with transcripts, conversation prompts, vocabulary lessons, verb conjugations, and more.

 Udemy is a platform where anybody can sell courses on just about any topic imaginable.
 Although the prices vary by course, they constantly offer discounts which lower the price of courses significantly.

 I wouldn’t really go out of my way to recommend Mango Languages.
-It’s not bad or anything, but for the $19.99 monthly cost, there are better alternatives.
-However, many libraries have a copy that you could use for free, so that may be worth checking out.
+It’s not bad or anything, but there are better alternatives that are pretty similar.
+Many public libraries have a copy that you could use for free, however, so that may be worth checking out.